revanth83/revanth83.github.io/_posts/2025-12-06-email-subjectline-experiment.md

 - t-statistic under H0: delta = 0
 - Two-sided p-value

-This mirrors the logic in Chapter 2: a simple difference in means test between treatment and control in a randomized experiment.
+This mirrors the logic in standard literature: a simple difference in means test between treatment and control in a randomized experiment.